sunilselvaraj1/Brute-Force-Attack/README.md

 ```

 Findings:
-- Additional affected device discovered: leon-test-mde
+- Additional affected device discovered: **leon-test-mde**
 - This device was not part of the original alert but was detected through extended investigation.

 <img width="965" height="926" alt="image" src="https://github.com/user-attachments/assets/8e6dcf33-10a8-46ee-b280-48da36b45c3e" />

-### 3.4 Checking for Successful Logons
+### 3.4 Checking for Successful Login(s)

-To ensure no brute-force attempts were successful:
+Created another KQL query to check if there is any successful login was made by the attacker:

 ```kql
 let attackerIP =